The new shantytown

 The desire to go "unnoticed"

 Every Monday and Thursday night, groups of Red Cross volunteers go out into the streets of Cornellà de Llobregat to look for homeless people.
-In the car, they carry food, water, juices, fruit, even wipes for intimate hygiene, socks and clothes.
-They have 15 people under their watch, most of whom they have known for a long time, although there are always new ones.
-Tonight they are looking for a young boy whom they saw last week in some gardens and who was crying because he felt pressured by the Local Police not to settle there permanently.
-Today he is not there.
-For each attention, they pass on communication to the municipal services, but they rarely get a response about what follow-up is being done, explains Luis García, head of the volunteers.
+In the car, they carry food, water, juices, fruit, even wipes for intimate hygiene, socks, and clothes.
+They have 15 people under their care, most of whom they have known for a long time, although there are always new ones.
+Tonight they are looking for a young man they saw last week in some gardens who was crying because he felt pressured by the Local Police not to settle there permanently.
+Today he is not here.
+For each attention, they send communication to the municipal services, but they rarely get a response on what follow-up is done, explains Luis García, head of the volunteers.

 In three hours they visit the usual places where people spend the night.
 “Good evening!
-What do you need?”, the volunteers ask.
-There are people who started out alone on the street, but growing insecurity has made them seek to group together to take care of each other, and thus rows of tents have appeared in corners of parks, in areas away from services, and along the 14 kilometers of the Litoral bypass.
-García indicates that they spend the day wandering around the city or neighboring towns and that in the evening they spread out their cardboard in places a little away from the public eye, but not too much, in a balance of being visible but invisible.
+What do you need?” the volunteers ask.
+There are people who started out alone on the street, but growing insecurity has made them seek to group together to take care of each other, and thus rows of tents have appeared in park corners, in areas away from services, and along the 14 kilometers of the Litoral promenade.
+García indicates that they spend the day wandering around the city or neighboring towns and that in the evening they lay out their cardboard in places slightly removed from public view, but not too much, in a balance of being visible yet invisible.

 Cargando